2v/cs326-project-www.boat.com/README.md

 Use `npm start` after performing `npm install`.

 ### Note on spotify connections
-Currently, only uses specifically added by me can use the app.
-To allow for any user to login with spotify I need to submit a Quota Extension through the Spotify developer portal which will need to be approved.
+Currently, only users specifically added by me can use the app.
+To allow for any user to login with Spotify, I need to submit a Quota Extension through the Spotify developer portal.
+This will take some time to be approved.
+Please contact me if you want to be added explicitly.

 ### Note: additional libraries used:
 - Passport-Spotify (https://www.passportjs.org/packages/passport-spotify/): a Passport strategy for authenticating with spotify